RetroPie/RetroPie-Docs/docs/Playstation-1.md

 All current emulators accept `.pbp` files, which are EBOOT-format PlayStation executables.
 These are also known as PSX2PSP files, used to play PlayStation 1 games on the PSP.

-This a streamlined, single file alternative to playing multi-disc PlayStation games on RetroPie.
+This a streamlined, single file alternative for playing multi-disc PlayStation games on RetroPie.

 CD images can be converted to EBOOT `.pbp` files with the **PSX2PSP v1.4.2** application for Windows.